Making a Naturalistic Garden: Wilding your Flower Gardens

 Naturalistic Pollinator Meadow Garden

-Pollinator Meadow Garden with a High percentage of native species.
-Note Large scale native plants.
+Pollinator Meadow Garden with a mix of ornamental and a high percentage of native species.

-A naturalistic meadow garden turns a large stretch of lawn into a paradise for pollinators, featuring about 90% native species and native hybrids, with just a touch of non-native plants.
+A naturalistic meadow garden turns a large stretch of lawn into a paradise for pollinators, featuring about 90% native species and native hybrids, with just a touch of ornamental plants.

-A quick note on maintenance: all these gardens require care, and the wilder meadow garden could use some help thinning out the more assertive species so they don’t take over.
+A quick note on maintenance: all these gardens require care.
+Even the wilder meadow garden could use some help thinning out the more assertive species, so they don’t take over.
+Also, weeding out maples, oaks, and white pines and any invasive plants that may be brought in by birds.

 Wayside Inn Meadow

-Turn sections of lawn into natural field meadows.
+Often, I include “No-Mow Lawn” areas in my Garden Design.
+You can transform sections of lawn into natural field meadows.
 Mow it twice a year to prevent the forest taking over.
 No weeding or thinning required.
+To avoid your landscape looking neglected or abandoned, make it look intentional.
+Frame it with a lawn, fence, or stone wall.

-Start your Naturalistic Garden Design.
+What kind of Naturalistic Garden Works best for you?
+Let’s talk about that and start your Naturalistic Garden Design Process.
 The first step is to book a landscape consultation.
+Email me.
+Let’s start dreaming.

 email: MvonBrinckenLGD@gmail.com